Amitkumarq/Brand-Page/README.md

 # start: npm run dev
 # React + Vite
+#how to  run:

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Clone it to your local repository and write npm init -y npm i This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: